PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Pablo Casals Museum

-This museum showcases the life of this Spanish master.
+This museum showcases the life of this Spanish musician.
 The museum includes a collection of his manuscripts, memorabilia, photographs, his cello and a library of videotapes of concerts from the Festival Casals (that are played upon request).
 Bilingual placards provide information.

 Open Tuesday – Saturday 9:30am to 4:30pm